mayapatward/data-512-a2/README.md

 World population data description (WPDS_2020_data.csv):
 Data is from the world data sheet from PRB.
 Contains data about population metrics at different countries.
-Columns are:
+Relevant columns are:

-1. FIPS
+1. FIPS - code describing the region
-2. Name
+2. Name - country name
-3. Type
+3. Type - granularity of region
-4. TimeFrame
-5. Data
-6. Population
+6. Population - population at given region

 Write up:
 1. Before I started working on the data, I was thinking about access to technology.
 I suspected that countries with a higher poverty might also have a higher proportion of its population that are unable to access the internet, and therefore might have less articles written about their politicians.
 I also thought about government regulation.
 I know that in some countries, the internet is highly sensored, and there is less transparency in the affairs of the government.
 In these countries, I would also expect there to be a lower number of articles written about politicians.
 However, for the most part, I expect that if the assignment did not specifically ask me to do so, I would not think too much about the data in terms of bias, and this is something I should be more careful about in the future.